ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-regulated-pp.md

 | `double` | 1.0     |

 Description
 :   The time (s) to forward-simulate the current velocity command to check for collisions when `use_collision_detection` is `true`.
 At each simulation step, the robot's footprint is projected forward by the costmap resolution.
 The simulation stops at whichever limit is reached first: this time limit or the carrot distance.
 If a collision is detected at any projected pose, the robot will stop.
 When `min_distance_to_obstacle` is set, this time limit may be automatically extended to ensure the minimum obstacle distance can be checked at the current velocity.
-Pre-`Humble`, this was `max_allowed_time_to_collision`.

 ### **`use_regulated_linear_velocity_scaling`**